 Proteins– 20% of calories should come from proteins. as they promote satiety and helps patients to adhere to carbohydrate allowance.

 Fat– Low fat diet increases insulin binding.
 15-25% of energy should come from fats.
-Diet rich in MUFA and PUFA should be targeted whereas saturated fat should be <7% of total calories. trans fat should ideally be 0%. opt for oils like rice bran, canola, sunflower cooking and olive oil dressings. avoid margarine, butter etc. homemade white pure ghee can consumed in moderate amounts.
+Diet rich in MUFA and PUFA should be targeted whereas saturated fat should be <7% of total calories.
+Trans fat should ideally be 0%.
+Opt for oils like rice bran, canola, sunflower for cooking and olive oil for dressings.
+Avoid margarine, butter etc. Homemade white butter and pure ghee can be consumed in moderate amounts.

 Points to note for Diabetic Patients: